 The Snapshot copies and clones.

 The amount of data stored within provisioned capacity, or the amount of data actually written to disk is not considered.

 Monthly bill = (committed capacity [TiB] * committed rate [$/TiB]) + (daily average provisioned burst capacity [TiB] * burst rate [$/TiB]).
 The monthly bill contains a minimum charge based on the committed capacity.

 The monthly bill varies beyond the minimum charge based on daily average burst capacity consumption.

-For more information on billing, see Flex Subscription billing.
+For more information on billing, see Keystone billing.